 The China Scholarship Council (CSC) and the University of Tasmania are jointly offering PhD research scholarships to students from the People's Republic of China.

-Applications for PhD candidature from the following research areas are invited:
+Applications for PhD candidature are invited from research areas including but not limited to:

 Entry requirements for the University of Tasmania are outlined on the What is a Research Degree? webpage.

-Candidates must also meet the selection criteria as set out by CSC.
+Candidates must also meet the selection criteria as set out by China Scholarships Council.

 The University of Tasmania has continued its sustained climb in high profile international rankings systems in 2016, confirming its place amongst the best universities in the world.